What kind of boats do you use?

 How do you guarantee your sightings?

 A combination of local knowledge, superior captains, and a dash of luck enables us to show whales to our guests on the majority of our tours.
 If there are whales around, we usually know because of our affiliation with an extensive spotting network.
 Our fast boats allow us to literally go the extra mile(s) to show you whales—whether they’re humpbacks, Bigg’s killer whales, minke or grey whales—along with many other enchanting marine animals.
 Our whale sighting success (any species) is 98% from May to October.
-In the rare event that whales aren’t seen, guests are covered by our Whale Guarantee—a lifetime pass to come back as many times as is necessary to show you whales!
+From April thr0ugh November, in the rare case that whales aren’t seen on a tour, guests are covered by our Whale Guarantee—a lifetime pass to come back as many times as is necessary to show you whales!

 How close do you get to the whales?